-- 1 Select NAV INFO > User Data > Auto Guidance Path. - 2 Select a path, and select Review > Edit > Adjust Path.
+- 1 Select Info > User Data > Routes & Auto Guidance Paths. - 2 Select a path, and select Review > Edit > Adjust Path.
+TIP: When navigating an Auto Guidance path, select the path on the navigation chart, and select Adjust Path. - 3 Select a location on the path. - 4 Drag the point to a new location. - 5 If necessary, select a point, and select Remove. - 6 Select Done.

-- TIP: When navigating an Auto Guidance path, select the path on the navigation chart, and select Adjust Path. - 3 Select a location on the path. - 4 Use the arrow keys to select a new location, and select Remove. - 5 Select Done.
+Canceling an Auto Guidance Calculation in Progress

-Canceling an Auto Guidance Calculation in Progress From the Navigation chart, select MENU > Cancel.
+From the Navigation chart, select Menu > Cancel.

-TIP: You can select BACK to quickly cancel the calculation.
+TIP: You can select Back to quickly cancel the calculation.